Franbulu/HTML-CSS/README.md

 ## ⚙️ Technologies Used
 - HTML5
 - CSS3
 - Visual Studio Code
-- Live Server (for local testing)
-- GitHub (for version control and hosting)
+- GitHub

 ## 💡 Features
-- Clean and responsive login form layout
+- Clean login form layout
 - Linked external stylesheet for modular design
 - Organized project structure for scalability
-- Ready for integration with backend authentication systems

 ## 🚀 How to Run
 1. Clone this repository: